 With your partner, go out and shoot the color blue.

-Have three different scenes.
+Have nine different scenes (3 wide shots, 3 medium shots, 3 close up shots).
 Each shot should be at least 10 seconds long.
-That means you will have at least a 90 seconds of total footage.
+That means you will have at least 4.5 minutes of total footage.